-The board of directors should consider appointing board committees in order to help ensure thorough and independent preparation of matters relating to financial reporting and compensation paid to the members of the executive management.
-Membership of such sub-committees should be restricted to members of the board who are independent of the company's executive management.
+The board of directors should also consider appointing a remuneration committee in order to help ensure thorough and independent preparation of matters relating to compensation paid to the executive personnel.
+Membership of such a committee should be restricted to members of the board who are independent of the company's executive personnel.